 To continue on its upward growth trajectory in the post-Advair world, GSK is pivoting the focus of its R&D efforts towards science related to the immune system, the use of genetics, and investments in advanced technologies.
 It revised its R&D structure, putting its scientists to work in smaller teams focused on specific areas of research.
 GSK also has partnerships and research collaboration agreements with around 1,500 outside organisations, such as companies, universities, and research charities.

 In 2017 GSK received approval for Shingrix, a shingles vaccine; Juluca, a two-in-one HIV medicine; and Trelegy Ellipta, a once-a-day inhaler.

-GSK also has big plans for its consumer healthcare business.
-First, it is buying out Novartis' stake in their consumer health joint venture, which would cost around £9.2 billion.
-To fund the purchase, GSK has been flicking through its portfolio looking for ripe assets to sell; these include its Horlicks nutrition business, which generates most of its sales in India, and a beverages business in Nigeria.
-Next, it reached a landmark agreement with Pfizer to merge their two consumer healthcare businesses, with a plan to demerge the joint venture in three years time as a separate entity.
-The new business would be the global leader in OTC products, with a market share of around 7%.
+GSK also has made big changes to its consumer healthcare business.
+First, it bought out Novartis' stake in their consumer health joint venture for about £9.2 billion in 2018.
+To fund the purchase, GSK divested some assets, such as its Horlicks nutrition business.
+Next, it completed a landmark deal with Pfizer to merge their two consumer healthcare businesses, with a plan to demerge the joint venture within five years time as a separate entity.
+The new business is a global leader in OTC products, with a market share of around 7%.

 Mergers and Acquisitions

 In early 2019, GlaxoSmithKline acquired US-based oncology pharma company Tesaro in a £4 billion deal.
 That deal brought the company Tesaro's newly launched PARP inhibitor Zejula for the treatment of ovarian cancer.
 PARP inhibitors have shown promise in treating certain cancers in combination with other drugs.

 Wilmington, DE 19801-1216

 Employer Type: Privately Owned

 Employees (This Location): 250